White Zircon Gemstones

 Healing effects and benefits

 The benefits and healing properties of white zircon are numerous.
 It can be worn as rings or stones, in bracelets, pendants and necklaces.
 Its use with silver ornaments is famous.
-The effects of this stone are guided by the planet Venus.
+The effects of this stone are guided by the planet Uranus.
 This stone helps unblock the Sahashara Chakra – known as the central crown chakra.
 This node of our body decides the awareness of our existence.
 When blocked, it leads to lack of enthusiasm in life and all its aspects.
 This stone helps enhance the wearer's memory, and prevents headaches, migraines and mental wearing from old age.

 Before you buy your gemstone